-- Decommission over 75 kilometres of unauthorized trails that were unsustainable or causing damage to important values. - Establish trails for motorized and non-motorized users. - Establish two new camping areas (Western Pine and Grasmere Recreation Sites). - Establish three new parking and staging areas for recreation access. - Conduct archaeological impact assessments. - Improve signage and communications.
+- Decommission over 75 kilometres of unauthorized trails that were unsustainable or causing damage to important values. - Establish designated trails for motorized and non-motorized users. - Establish two new camping areas (Western Pine and Grasmere Recreation Sites). - Establish three new parking and staging areas for recreation access. - Conduct archaeological impact assessments. - Improve signage and communications.

 This document represents a first phase of the Koocanusa Recreation Strategy and will be implemented and enforced in the summer of 2021.
-Legislation is in place that permits Crown land camping only in the areas identified in this Strategy, and motorized recreation is permitted only on the roads and trails identified in this Strategy.
+Legislation will be in place that permits overnight camping in designated sites only, and motorized recreation on designated roads and trails only.
 During Phase one, starting in the summer of 2021, dispersed camping on Crown land would be permitted in the sites identified in this Strategy.
 Implementation of Phase two is a longer-term process of conducting more detailed assessments to determine suitability for future use.
 Through Phase two, the locations of potential overnight camping areas, roads, trails, parking and day use access areas are likely to change as new assessment work is completed and monitoring of recreation activities continues.
 Overnight camping areas may a) remain as dispersed Crown land camping areas with no site development, b) become designated camping sites with enhanced facilities, or c) be removed from consideration.